 I’m not trying to make light of it.
 Well, yes, I am trying to make light of it, but hey, I’m still alive, and the illness resulted in a whole bunch of neat-o sexual experiences later in life.
 Let me explain.
 Once the crisis was over and I was able to get on with my life, there was a very ominous entry on my “permanent record” at school.
 One short phrase, “survived bout with encefalitis” (yup, they spelled it wrong), had profound implications for me once my body and hormones got blindsided and run over and dragged through the brambles by that thing called puberty.

 For example, it led to some very interesting interactions with the middle school nurse, who I could see almost anytime I mentioned “survived bout with encefalitis” to them.
 What happened between me and the nurse wasn’t too terribly shocking.
 I mean, as long as parents, teachers, students, school administrators, and the media didn’t find out about it.

 • To be continued ….

 “Secret Sex, A Book Alive Online,” written and lived by John Scott G, is Copr. © 2011 by JSG, all rights reserved under U.S. and international copyright conventions.
 Commercial use in any form is forbidden without express written permission of the author.
-Originally published on eNewsChannels.com before finding its permanent home on Ga-Ga.com.
+Originally published on eNewsChannels-DOTCOM before finding its permanent home on Ga-Ga.com – a publication of NEOTROPE®.
 Credits: Cover art by Phil Hatten.
 Author Photo by Meredith Day.
-Horizontal page-cover image modified by Christopher Simmons (© 2013).